Dans-labs/dariah/docs/Workflow.md

-Whereas `readWorkflow` computes all relevant workflow for a given record in a given table, `adjustWorkflow` delivers a list of *other* records in other tables, that need new workflow attributes after a change in a given record. whether it be an insert. update or delete.
+Whereas `readWorkflow` computes all relevant workflow for a given record in a given table, `adjustWorkflow` delivers a list of *other* records in other tables, that need new workflow attributes after a change in a given record, whether it be an insert, update or delete.

-The determination of these attributes is dictated by the [data model](Model). in the individual [tables]({{site.serverBase}}/models/tables), under the key `workflow/adjust`.
+The determination of these attributes is dictated by the [data model](Model), in the individual [tables]({{site.serverBase}}/models/tables), under the key `workflow/adjust`.